 Back in the day, you may vaguely remember your parents throwing a mortgage-burning party to celebrate finally owning their home free and clear.
-Now you’re a homeowner but you’re a long way from burning your mortgage.
-In fact, you’re considering refinancing your mortgage, but you’re wondering if this is the right time to do so.
+Now you’re a homeowner, but you’re a long way from burning your mortgage.
+You’re considering refinancing your mortgage, but you’re wondering if this is the right time to do so.

 Lower Interest Rates

-If you obtained your mortgage when interest rates were high, refinancing can save you a significant amount of money once interest rates fall.
-Obtaining a $200,000 mortgage with an interest rate reduction of 1.5 percent translates to a savings of $3,000 over a single year.
-You can obtain a mortgage with a one percent lower interest rate.
-You may also save money by refinancing from an adjustable-rate mortgage to a fixed-rate mortgage during sustained periods of low interest rates.
+If you obtained your mortgage when interest rates were high, refinancing could save you a significant amount of money once interest rates fall.
+Getting a $200,000 mortgage with an interest rate reduction of 1.5 percent translates to a savings of $3,000 over a single year.
+You can get a mortgage with one percent lower interest rate.
+You may also save money by refinancing from an adjustable-rate mortgage to a fixed-rate mortgage during sustained periods of low-interest rates.
 But watch out for points and lender fees, which can take big chunks out of any savings you might otherwise gain.

 Reduced Mortgage Length

 All other factors being equal, you will save significantly if you can manage a mortgage with a shorter mortgage term, even if your monthly payments are higher.
 The differences lie in interest savings.
 Mortgage rates for 15-year fixed-rate mortgages average about 1 percentage point lower than 30-year fixed-rate mortgages, according to Interst.com For a $200,000 fixed-rate mortgage at 4.5 percent interest; you’ll pay about $165,000 in interest.
 With a 15-year fixed-rate $200,000 mortgage at 3.5 percent interest, you’ll pay only $57,000 in interest – a savings of 65 percent.